Codecademy/docs/content/pytorch/concepts/tensors/terms/linspace/linspace.md

   - 'py-torch-for-classification'
 ---

-The **`.linspace()`** function in Pytorch is used to create a one-dimensional tensor of steps equally spaced points between the start and end values.
-It takes three arguments: the start value, the end value, and the number of steps.
+The **`.linspace()`** function in PyTorch is used to return a one-dimensional tensor of the specified size, whose values are equally spaced from the given starting and ending values.

-The function returns a one-dimensional tensor of equally spaced points between the start and end values.

 ## Syntax